galaxyproject/galaxy-hub/src/authnz/cloud/gcp/index.md

     that you would like to authorize Galaxy to authorize access its resources.
 If you do not have a project,
     [refer to this page](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
-    for how to create one.
+    on how to create one.

 2. Click on the  `+ CREATE SERVICE ACCOUNT` button: